Taylor-eOS/layout-classifier/README.md

 ### Use Cases

+- **Education**:
+  The main aim is to serve as a vehicle for experienceing machine learning concepts on practical, functional examples.

 - **Document Structure Analysis**:
   Automatically determine the structure of a PDF by classifying text blocks, which can be useful in document indexing, content extraction, or conversion processes.

 - **Text-Type Differentiation**:
   The system differentiates between various types of text, such as footnotes, body text, and headers, by analyzing geometric and linguistic characteristics.

+- **Text Extracton**:
+  Potentially the tool can be used to  extract text from documents, or in combination with other tools like OCR:

 - **Training Machine Learning Models**:
   The project serves as a foundation for developing more robust document classification models by continuously retraining on user-labeled data.